jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

     - MAC - Message Authentication Code [^25]
     - TLS also uses a header, includes MAC field : acts like a checksum (contains "digest" of data payload created based on agreed cipher suite);  receiver will create and compare their own version of the "digest" to confirm data payload was not tampered with [^25]

+- any time information is encrypted using the public key provided in a digital certificate, we do so knowing that if the certificate was copied illicitly, that the server would NOT be able to decrypt the messages that we sent since a server imposter would NOT have the private key to decrypt messages with - hence it will not be possible to establish a secure TLS connection [^33]

 ---